INSIGHT

 Who can issue payment stablecoins

-Under the proposed framework, only two categories of issuers would be permitted to issue payment stablecoins:
+Under the framework, only two categories of issuers are permitted to issue payment stablecoins:

-One of the most critical provisions requires permitted issuers to maintain reserves backing their payment stablecoins on at least a 1:1 basis.
-Historically this has been considered an industry standard with both USDT and USDC issuing monthly attestations, and this will formalize that work.
-This requirement aims to address concerns about stablecoin stability and provide confidence to users and regulators alike.
+1:1 Reserve Requirement – Permitted issuers must maintain reserves backing their payment stablecoins on at least a 1:1 basis, backed by cash or Treasury securities.
+While this has been considered an industry standard with both USDT and USDC issuing monthly attestations, this requirement now formalizes that practice into law.

 What this means for your business

-The GENIUS Act’s advancement signals growing regulatory acceptance of stablecoins as legitimate payment instruments.
-For your organization, this development could translate into several opportunities and considerations:
+The GENIUS Act’s passage signals definitive regulatory acceptance of stablecoins as legitimate payment instruments.
+For your organization, this development translates into several immediate opportunities and considerations:

 Conducting a comprehensive audit